Rep. Marshall’s primary win in Kansas buoys GOP Senate hopes

 Bollier, a state senator and retired Kansas City-area anesthesiologist, raised more than $8.2 million through July; her campaign said the total is now $9 million and that she began the fall campaign with $4.5 million cash.
 Marshall, a two-term congressman for western and central Kansas, said he had about $600,000 in cash when Tuesday’s polls closed, after raising about $2.9 million ahead of the primary.

 Marshall can count on a more-robust statewide Republican organization, and registered GOP voters outnumber Democrats by more than 3-to-2.
-The GOP has won every Senate race in Kansas since 1932, and Roberts won a contentious race in 2014 by nearly 11 percentage points largely by arguing that Republicans couldn’t recapture a Senate majority that year without his re-election.
+The GOP has won every Senate race in Kansas since 1932, and Roberts won a contentious race in 2014 by nearly 11 percentage points largely by arguing that Republicans couldn’t recapture a Senate majority that year without his reelection.

 “THE issue is who controls the Senate majority.
 It’s going to be razor-thin one way or the other,” Marshall said.
 “We have to have a Republican senator from Kansas to keep the Senate majority.”